Caries Management by Risk Assessment CAMBRA®

 Nearly all cavities are completely preventable.
 CAMBRA shifts the paradigm of dental practice from restorative surgery, to a risk based assessment that leads to the treatment of the underlying bacteria that cause cavities, enhancement of the natural remineralizing repair process of pre-cavitated lesions, combined with necessary minimally invasive restorative dentistry.
 CAMBRA applies a clinically tested program developed at UCSF School of Dentistry, to manage oral health through science-based risk assessment.

 Caries Management By Risk Assessment (CAMBRA) Video course with Dr. John Featherstone, Dean of UCSF Dental School and founder of CAMBRA*. learn the science behind CAMBRA and clinically tested implementations to improve your practice.
-CE credit available through UCSF School of Dentistry.
+Coming Soon: CE credit available through UCSF School of Dentistry.

 Latest updates on CAMBRA best-practices, clinical studies, treatment options.
 Our blog connects you to the global network of CAMBRA practitioners and researchers.